shiffman/shiffman.net/teaching/a2z/visualization/index.md

 <a name ="dom"></a>
 ## Drawing Text with DOM elements

 The above section covered the basics of drawing text to canvas in much the same way one might with [Processing](http://processing.org).
-However, a magical feature of p5.js, is that we can animate and manipulate text onscreen using DOM elements as well.
-You can see [versions of all of the above examples with DOM elements here](https://github.com/shiffman/Programming-from-A-to-Z-F14/tree/master/week5_visualization/02_DOM_drawingtext).
+However, a magical feature of p5.js is that we can animate and manipulate text onscreen using DOM elements as well.
+In fact, all of the above examples [can be reworked to use DOM elements](https://github.com/shiffman/Programming-from-A-to-Z-F14/tree/master/week5_visualization/02_DOM_drawingtext)!
 Let's briefly go over some of the basic key points.

 To place text onscreen, you can dynamically generate a [div](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div) with the p5 function `createDiv()`.

 {% highlight javascript %}
-// Not drawing to canvas but making a div var div = createDiv('some text');
+// Not drawing to canvas but making a div var div = createDiv('It was a dark and stormy night.');
 {% endhighlight %}

 The `style()` method allows you to set CSS properties in order to affect the text's color, background, size, font, etc.